 For fixed h, the function f(w, h) is convex.
-In fact, we will see below that it's our old friend from the linear model, which not only has a unique minimum but in fact has a close-form solution for the minimum!
-Indeed, we can use R's lm() function to obtain the solution.
+In fact, we will see below that it's our old friend from the linear model, which not only has a unique minimum but in fact has a closed-form solution for the minimum!
 The same is true if we fix w and allow h to vary.